 The Navy Buoys and Kitsilano buoy were established as a communal facility, mainly for the use of Council of Marine Carriers member companies.
 As such their use is shared by barge owners and operators.
-In order for these moorings to be available to as many operators as possible, barges are permitted to be moored at T&B Mooring buoys for short periods only, mainly while barges are awaiting a dock or other mooring facility for longer term storage.
+In order for these moorings to be available to as many operators as possible, barges are permitted to be moored at T. and B. Mooring buoys for short periods only, mainly while barges are awaiting a dock or other mooring facility for longer term storage.
 Vessels other than barges are not permitted to moor at any buoy.

-Reporting arrival to Navy Buoys
+Reporting arrival/departure to Navy Buoys

-These rules equally apply to the use of the Navy Buoys and to the Kitsilano Mooring Buoy; 1.
-T&B Moorings and the Council of Marine Carriers are to be named as an additional insured party on barge insurance policies.
-2. Operators are to ensure that barges are not occupying any buoy for lengthy periods.
-Owners of any barge found to be located on a buoy for longer than one week will be charged a premium rate for each day or part of a day that the barge is moored.
-3. No loaded or partially loaded oil barges are to be left at the Buoys at any time.
-Oil barge moorage at the buoys is strictly prohibited.
-4. No cargo operations are permitted to take place whilst moored at any buoy.
-5. Barges secured at the Buoys remain in the care and custody of the tug and/or the company securing the barge to the buoys.
-Neither T&B Moorings nor CMC assume any responsibility for any barge moored at the buoys.
-6.All lines used to secure barges at the Navy Buoys and the Kitsilano Buoy are to be of good quality and condition and to be of sufficient strength, diameter and of appropriate length to ensure mooring is maintained throughout the length of stay at the buoy.
+1. All barges secured at the buoys must have adequate Liability and Wreck Removal insurance.
+2..
+T. and B. Moorings and the Council of Marine Carriers are to be named as an additional insured party on barge insurance policies.
+3. The buoys are for short term storage only.
+Operators mooring barge(s) on a buoy for longer than one week must advise the CMC and acknowledge a premium rate will apply for each day or part of a day that the barge is moored.
+See Moorage rates below.
+4. Oil barge moorage at the buoys is strictly prohibited.
+5. No cargo operations are permitted to take place whilst moored at any buoy.
+6..
+Barges secured at the Buoys remain in the care and custody of the tug and/or the company securing the barge to the buoys.
+Neither T. and B. Moorings nor CMC assume any responsibility for any barge moored at the buoys.
+7.All lines used to secure barges at the Navy Buoys and the Kitsilano Buoy are to be of good quality and condition and to be of sufficient strength, diameter and of appropriate length to ensure mooring is maintained throughout the length of stay at the buoy.

 The following procedures and limitations apply to all buoys;

-a.
-Operators can inquire with Seaspan Dispatch on VHF channel 63A to determine if there is any suitable moorage available at the Navy Buoys. b.
-There are to be no more than four barges moored to a buoy either directly or rafted to another barge moored to the buoy, at any time. c.
-Whenever possible, standing buoy lines are to be used for securing the barges to the buoys. d.
-Buoy lines are to be secured to the bow or stern of barges. e.
+d.
+Bouy Lines must be led through a chock or fairlead, if fitted on the barge.
+If no such fittings exist, all deck edges where bouy lines are run, must be rounded , or fitted with a softened material to avoid chafting of the bouy lines. e..
 Buoy lines shall not be secured to the side deck mooring fixtures of barges. f.
-There is to be a minimum of one head line and one stern line between barges secured to the Navy Buoys. g.
+There is to be a minimum of one bow line and one stern line between barges secured to the Navy Buoys. g.
 Rafted barges (i.e. a barge secured with no buoy lines, alongside a barge which is secured directly to a buoy) shall utilize a minimum of 4 lines between barges.
 These lines will consist of a bow line, two spring lines and a stern line. h.
 Rafted barges shall be positioned so that their forward ends are aligned with one another. i.
 If standing lines are unavailable at a buoy, it is the towing Master’s responsibility to ensure that the barge they are securing to is safely moored and that their own barge is properly secured as described above.